Paediatric claims result from mistakes in the treatment of children, including:

 - General medicine

-- Delay in diagnosis of a congenital or developmental hip dysplasia resulting in permanent injury.
+- Delay in diagnosis of congenital or developmental hip dysplasia resulting in permanent injury

-- Neonatology - dealing with diseases and illnesses in the first few weeks and months of life
+- Neonatology, dealing with diseases and illnesses early in life

-- Failure to identify and recognise the significance of headaches and/or deteriorating sight leading to delays in diagnosis of tumours
+- Failure to recognise the significance of headaches and/or deteriorating sight leading to delays in diagnosis of tumours

-- Maladministration of drugs and drug doses which can result in permanent disability and sometimes death, to include chemotherapy treatment
+- Maladministration of drugs and drug doses resulting in permanent disability or death, including chemotherapy

-- Failure to correctly identify and treat fractures, which can if left undiagnosed, present a long-term consequence with uneven or abnormal bone growth
+- Failure to correctly identify and treat fractures, generating long-term consequences with uneven or abnormal bone growth

 - Complications from tonsillectomy and adenoidectomy